Multiscale Data-driven Seismic Full-waveform Inversion with Field Data Study

 \subsection{Computational Benefits and Broader Applicability}

 Our work is to address two important challenges in data-driven computational seismic imaging: accuracy and efficiency.
 As shown in our numerical tests, our data-driven inversion method outperforms the conventional FWI methods by alleviating several major computational issues such as local minima and need of good initial guess.
 We also show that once fully trained, our data-driven inversion model can be significantly more efficient in inferring subsurface structure than the conventional seismic imaging techniques.
 We demonstrate the efficacy of our model using both synthetic and field data.
-To the best of our knowledge, this is the first work to employ data-driven full-waveform inversion method in characterizing a complex field data rather than simple layer-based structure.

 Similar computational challenges exist among many computational imaging problems including seismic imaging.
-Although we demonstrate the performance of our new techniques using computational seismic imaging problem, our methods are not restricted to this particular application.
+Although we demonstrate the performance of our techniques using computational seismic imaging problem, our methods are not restricted to this particular application.
 It can be potentially applicable to much broad computational imaging problems such as medical ultrasound tomography, radar imaging, microscope imaging, and many others.